-At Turnmills the whole façade of the building is changed by the artwork and the relationship between the shape and the colours; it’s not just confined to the windows and what you see through them.
-From inside, the space is transformed in a different way, with what we see being filtered in unexpected ways by the stained glass effect as light moves through the space.
-It changes reality a little bit and plays with perceptions of colour.
-At night of course the experience is completely different from outside – a bit like a lantern.
+At VitrA the whole experience of space is changed by the artwork; it’s not just confined to outside and the coloured shapes you see on the windows.
+From inside, the space is transformed in a different way, with what we see being filtered in unexpected ways by the stained-glass effect as light moves through the space.
+It changes reality a little bit and plays with perceptions of colour – is that a porcelain white basin by Tom Dixon or is it something else?
+At night of course the experience is completely different from outside – a bit like a glowing lantern.

 Your colour palettes are distinctive and unexpected, and they seem to evolve from project to project.
 What are some of the influences behind your colour choices?